carbocation/interpose/README.md

 create their own net/http-like signatures, interpose uses literal net/http signatures, thus minimizing package lock-in and maximizing inter-compatibility.

-Middleware is called in nested LIFO fashion, which means that the last middleware to be added will be the first middleware to be called.
-Because the middleware is nested, it actually means that the last middleware to be added gets the opportunity to make the first and the last calls in the stack.
+Middleware is called in nested FIFO fashion, which means that the first middleware to be added will be the first middleware to be called.
+Because the middleware is nested, it actually means that the first middleware to be added gets the opportunity to make the first and the last calls in the stack.
 For example, if there are 3 middlewares added in order (0, 1, 2), the calls look like so:

-	//2 START
+	//0 START
 		//1 START
-			//0 START
+			//2 START
-			//0 END
+			//2 END
 		//1 END
-	//2 END
+	//0 END

 ## Middleware